What is teaching in the UK really like (and why do so many Canadian Teachers do it)?

 The UK is in the middle of a teacher shortage, so British schools are very excited by the prospect of hiring international teachers.
 They love Canadian graduates, and if you are under 30, you have access as a Canadian national to a UK Youth Mobility Scheme Visa.

-What are you waiting for? make 2020 the year you combine teaching and travel in the UK and Europe!
+What are you waiting for?
+Maybe you are waiting for Covid to be more under control?
+We understand.
+Based on current modelling the UK should be vaccinated by August 2021, so it could be possible to make 2021 or 2022 the time that you combine teaching and travel in the UK and Europe!
 We even cover the cost of your flight over to England.

 Teachers from Canada generally have the easiest transition to teaching in the UK, due to similarities in curriculums and education pedagogies.
 That said, there are still some pretty big differences in the UK education system and the one you’ve grown to know back home.
 Here’s some valuable information to help you understand what teaching is like in the UK.